 - passion for IBM

 - taking ownership

 The majority of the interview questions are said to: be competency-based or scenario-based; stem from your previous history and reasons for applying; and be focused on your knowledge of IBM.

 Therefore, the most important interview preparation you can do is to think of examples of how you have demonstrated each of the company’s eight core competencies ; practise talking about any achievements and skills you included in your CV and application; and to research IBM.

-What to expect from an IBM interview
+What to expect from IBM interview questions

 Be specific.
 A lot of candidates make the mistake of generalising about wanting to work for a ‘global information technology giant’, which could apply equally to IBM or any of its major competitors.
 You need to make sure your answer reflects your interest in IBM specifically and why you feel the company is the best fit for you.
-Think about what elements of the company culture appeal to you, or what kinds of projects you might get involved in.
-For example, are you impressed by IBM’s work to support equality for its LGBT+ employees?
+Think about what elements of the company culture appeal to you or what kinds of projects you might get involved in.
+For example, are you impressed by IBM’s work to support equality for its LGBTQ+ employees?
 Or are you interested in its work on artificial intelligence and machine learning?

 This is similar in some ways to the previous question, but is designed to test how much research you’ve done and how well you understand the company.
 There are no shortcuts with this one; the only way you can really answer it is if you’ve actually done your research.